Culture, Intricacies, and Obsessions in Academia

 Richard Ognibene, Emeritus Professor of Education and former dean at the College of St. Rose and Seton Hall University, and Siena College.

-The Author: Jack Hampton is a Professor at St. Peter's University in New Jersey.
+About the Author: Jack Hampton is a Professor at St. Peter's University in New Jersey.
 Previously he was a dean at Seton Hall and Connecticut State universities and provost of SUNY Maritime College in New York City.